Are you an adviser? Go to Unbiased Pro

 So it’s not just a question of asking ‘What is wrong?’ but also asking, ‘What could be better?’

-Look to see if you could solve several problems or open up multiple opportunities with one change.
+You probably already know what needs changing, but dig deeper and ask if the issues might have a deeper cause.
+See if you can solve several problems or open up multiple opportunities with one change.

 The steps of this stage are therefore: